 anxiety, grief and despair.

-in Chinese herbalism.
-It is traditionally used as a Qi tonic to benefit the
+very widely used in Chinese herbalism.
+It is traditionally used as a Qi tonic

-internal organs.
-It is a solid fungus which grows on the roots of old pine
+to benefit the internal organs.
+It is a solid fungus which grows on the roots

-trees.
-It is used in hundreds of classical formulas to improve the flow of
+of old pine trees.
+It is used in hundreds of classical formulas to improve the

-water through the body.
-It is especially commonly used in Qi tonics for this
+flow of water through the body.
+It is especially commonly used in Qi tonics for

 nourishing.
 It is one of the primary longevity herbs and is included in most